-Paul Owen has become the first Chairman of the Bay of Plenty Rugby Union Board to hail from Opotiki and the Eastern Bay of Plenty.
-He has held the Chairman’s position for three years and been on the Board for eight years.
-Paul has a deep understanding of all levels of the game – from administration, coaching, playing and refereeing.
-He is also a trustee of Sport Bay of Plenty and has been a part of every facet of rugby apart from stitching together the jerseys.
-By day Paul provides the Opotiki community with their dental care, owning the sole dentistry practice, Opotiki Dental Services.
+Paul Owen is the first Chairman of the Bay of Plenty Rugby Union Board to hail from Opotiki and the Eastern Bay of Plenty.
+He has held the Chairman’s position for five years and been on the Board for twelve years.

 Bill was appointed to the Board in 2014.
 He has held various rugby administration roles in the Bay of Plenty over the past 35 years.
 He is a Director of the Gartshore Group of companies and brings to the Board a level of expertise combining both his governance and rugby administration skills.

 Hellen resides in Katikati on the edge of the Bay of Plenty Rugby province and joined the board in 2020.

 With vast experience in Tourism, Hospitality and Health product manufacture and export, Hellen provides important commercial knowledge to the board table as well as holding the role of China Rugby Football Association International Affairs Adviser.

 Born and raised in Northern China, Hellen has lived in New Zealand for 18 years, married a kiwi and like most parents, follows her two young boys around various sports fields in the Bay.